jaysoo/jaysoo.ca/_posts/2016-12-12-additional-guidelines-for-project-structure.markdown

 }
 {% endhighlight %}

-By normalizing data, we can **avoid stale data** issue, since we never duplicate the same object twice in the system.
+By normalizing data, we can **avoid stale data** issues, since we never duplicate the same object twice in the system.
 Any references to an entity has to use its ID, not an object reference or a clone.

 As an added bonus, this normalization of state plays very nicely with connected components.